prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental.md_sed.md

 \begin{figure}
-\caption[Algorithmic runtime versus loading rate]{\noindent\fLabel{Timing_Details} The runtime of the three methods versus loading rate and number of points. \subref{A} \FEATHER's total runtime versus number of curves analyzed for the curve sizes, N, listed. \subref{B} The runtime per curve versus number of curve points, N. The runtimes at each N are obtained by the slope of the relevant line in (A).  \subref{C,D} As (A,B), but for the Open Fovea method. \subref{E,F} As (A,B), but for the Scientific Python method.  }
+\caption[Algorithmic runtime versus loading rate]{\noindent\fLabel{Timing_Details} The runtime of the three methods versus loading rate and number of points. \subref{A} FEATHER's total runtime versus number of curves analyzed for the curve sizes, N, listed. \subref{B} The runtime per curve versus number of curve points, N. The runtimes at each N are obtained by the slope of the relevant line in (A).  \subref{C,D} As (A,B), but for the Open Fovea method. \subref{E,F} As (A,B), but for the Scientific Python method.  }
 \centering
 \includegraphics[width=\figwidth]{../Figures/Finals/supplemental.pdf}% Here is how to import EPS art
 \end{figure}

- One    | Two		|
-------- | ------------	|
- Three  Four		|